leovandriel/Yggdrasil/README.md

 About
 -----
 Yggdrasil turns a simple 2D mapping into a quad tree by recursively sampling coordinates.
-It can be used for generating a fast lookup for country codes based on a slow lookups like polygon intersection or even web requests.
+It can be used for generating a fast lookup for geographical data based on a slow lookups like polygon intersection or even web requests.

 ![Screenshot countries of the world](Demo/screenshot.png)